-Drawbacks: Amazon already offers free standard shipping on orders over $25 to every Amazon member.
+Drawbacks: Amazon already offers free standard shipping on eligible orders over $25 to every Amazon shopper.
 If you typically order more than $25 worth of merchandise and aren’t in the habit of using expedited shipping, Prime shipping benefits may be more of a convenience than a cost saver for you.

-We’d also note that, Walmart also offers free two-day shipping on orders greater than $25.
-If you’re purely interested in the bottom line, Walmart may be the better place to shop – you can get expedited shipping on low-priced merchandise without having to pay a $119 membership fee.
+We’d also note that Walmart also offers free two-day shipping on orders greater than $35.
+If you’re purely interested in the bottom line, Walmart may be the better place to shop.
+You can get expedited shipping on low-priced merchandise without having to pay a $119 membership fee.

-With the Amazon Prime Rewards Visa Signature card, you get a 5 percent discount on every purchase that you make on Amazon.
-Because this 5 percent discount is available year-round, it beats the rewards rate for Amazon purchases on any other rewards card.
+With the Amazon Prime Rewards Visa Signature card, you get 5% cash back on every purchase that you make on Amazon or Whole Foods.
+Because this 5% offer is available year-round, it beats the rewards rate for Amazon purchases on any other rewards card.

-For an Amazon Prime member who spends around $1,300 a year, 5 percent cash back adds up to $65 per year.
+For an Amazon Prime member who spends around $1,300 a year, 5% cash back adds up to $65 per year.